 Here’s a scenario in which you’d want rental reimbursement: You’ve been involved in an accident that has rendered your car inoperable – it cannot be driven.
 Your insurer has deemed the automobile repairable, although there are significant body and mechanical damage that will require multiple days to fix.
 Even worse, the repair shop you want to perform the repairs has a significant backlog of over a week before they can even begin to get started on your car.

 So you’re going to have to get a rental vehicle until yours is repaired, which likely will be two weeks minimum.
 The cheapest car rental company offers a sub-compact model for $15.99 per day, not counting your state’s tax or other fees that may be imposed.
 Plus, you’re used to driving a larger car, and one comparable to that will be $24.99 per day, plus taxes and fees.

 The cheapest option will cost you $223.86 plus taxes and fees over the time your car is being repaired.
 The option most like the car you currently drive will cost you $349.86 plus taxes and fees.
 Add these totals to the deductible amount you’re likely out, and suddenly, you could be looking at a significant outlay of cash in a short period of time that you might not have budgeted for.

-Even without the extended period of time offered in our example above, its important to keep in mind that rental reimbursement is normally a low cost add-on, usually costing less than $30.00 over the course of a year on an auto policy.
+Even without the extended period of time offered in our example above, it’s important to keep in mind that rental car reimbursement is normally a low-cost add-on, usually costing less than $30.00 over the course of a year on an auto policy.
 Actual rental car reimbursement riders will vary depending upon which company your auto insurance policy is with.
-They’re normally low cost additions to a policy, and often are available with different levels of coverage, priced by the amount of coverage your rental reimbursement provides in daily and total amounts for each time it is used.
+They’re normally low-cost additions to a policy, and often are available with different levels of coverage which are priced by the amount of coverage your rental reimbursement provides (daily and total amounts) for each time it is used.